phpdocwatch/docwatch/README.md

 # DocWatch

-This plugin produces a bit more insight into your eloquent models, and provides systems like Intelephense with more context.
+Work In Progress: This plugin produces a bit more insight into your eloquent models, and provides systems like Intelephense with more context.

 ## Installation